 By the end of your read, your question just might change to “How do I move to Oslo?!”

 The Astrup Fearnley Museum, located in Oslo’s southwestern Aker Brygge area, is comprised of contemporary art by some of the world’s most renowned modern artists.

 The collection is housed in three pavilions under a glass, sail-shaped rooftop designed by Italian architect Renzo Piano (b.
 1937).
 Don’t miss the Tjuvholmen Sculpture Park, also designed by Piano, which surrounds the museum.

-Another must-see sculpture park is Vigeland Sculpture Park; one of the world’s largest, and most interesting.
-It features over 200 sculptures by Gustav Vigeland (1869–1943) who also designed the park’s layout.
+Another must-see sculpture park is Vigeland Sculpture Park; one of the world’s largest, and most fascinating.
+It features over 200 sculptures by Gustav Vigeland (1869–1943), who also designed the park’s layout.

-Norway’s largest collection of art, which features household-name works like Norwegian painter Evard Munch’s The Scream and a self-portrait by Vincent Van Gogh, is housed in Oslo’s centrally-located National Museum.
+Norway’s most extensive collection of art, which features household-name works like Norwegian painter Evard Munch’s The Scream and a self-portrait by Vincent Van Gogh, is housed in Oslo’s centrally-located National Museum.

 Four kilometers west, the Munch Museum presents the world’s largest collection of Munch paintings.

 Oslo’s Viking Ship Museum is headlined by three well-preserved Viking ships from the 9th century.
 Find the museum and its treasures on the western Bygdøy peninsula.

-Pro tip: With bike rental options aplenty and great public transport, environment-loving Oslo allows you to museum hop sustainably.
+Pro tip: With bike rental options aplenty and excellent public transport, environment-loving Oslo allows you to museum hop sustainably.

 Feel the music

 There’s no deficit of entertainment in Oslo, Norway.
 The city’s waterfront Oslo Opera House was built by daring Norwegian design studio Snøhetta not afraid to match the elegant with the avant-garde.

 Beneath the theater’s LED-lit chandelier masterpiece, catch productions from Juoiggas i operaen, presented by the Sámi National Theater, to Romeo and Juliet.